DataBooth/duckdb-utils/docs/cli.rst

 .. code-block:: bash

-    sqlite-utils schema dogs.db dogs chickens
+    duckdb-utils schema cats.duckdb cats seagulls

 .. note::
-    In Python: :ref:`table.schema <python_api_introspection_schema>` or :ref:`db.schema <python_api_schema>`  CLI reference: :ref:`sqlite-utils schema <cli_ref_schema>`
+    In Python: :ref:`table.schema <python_api_introspection_schema>` or :ref:`db.schema <python_api_schema>`  CLI reference: :ref:`duckdb-utils schema <cli_ref_schema>`

 .. _cli_analyze_tables:

 Analyzing tables
 ================

 When working with a new database it can be useful to get an idea of the shape of the data.
-The ``sqlite-utils analyze-tables`` command inspects specified tables (or all tables) and calculates some useful details about each of the columns in those tables.
+The ``duckdb-utils analyze-tables`` command inspects specified tables (or all tables) and calculates some useful details about each of the columns in those tables.

-To inspect the ``tags`` table in the ``github.db`` database, run the following:
+To inspect the ``tags`` table in the ``github.duckdb`` database, run the following:

 .. code-block:: bash

-    sqlite-utils analyze-tables github.db tags
+    duckdb-utils analyze-tables github.duckdb tags

 .. code-block:: output